-Designed for hands-on experimentation outside the lab, NI myDAQ combines portability with a comprehensive set of instruments.
+Designed for hands-on experimentation in or outside the lab, NI myDAQ combines portability with a comprehensive set of instruments.
 It allows for real engineering and, when combined with NI LabVIEW and Multisim software, gives students the power to prototype systems and analyze circuits outside the lecture and lab.

-For control, NI myDAQ features eight commonly used plug-and-play computer-based lab instruments based on LabVIEW including a digital multimeter (DMM), oscilloscope, and function generator.
+NI myDAQ features eight commonly used plug-and-play computer-based lab instruments based on LabVIEW including a digital multimeter (DMM), oscilloscope, and function generator.
 Students can access all the ready-to-run software instruments to perform experiments and exercises with the Bode analyzer, arbitrary waveform generator, dynamic signal analyzer (fast Fourier transform), digital input, and digital output.